for students serious about getting a head start in their career

 You will receive individual guidance with your own career coach.

-We have negotiated a reduced cost of $500 for this 10 week program.
-Additionally full financial assistance is available through the Carroll School .
+We have negotiated a reduced cost of $500 for this 10 week program (a $500 discount).
+Additionally, full financial assistance is available through the Carroll School .
 Simply indicate on the application for Modern Guild that you will be applying for financial aid and we will verify your eligibility.

-The class of 2017 can now participate in the online Career Program Modern Guild over the summer.
-Deadline is April 25th 2014
+CSOM freshmen and sophomores can also participate in the online Career Program Modern Guild over the summer.

 Over the summer the program is condensed to 5 weeks (but offers some flexibility if needed).
 All CSOM freshmen received a letter in the mail with their registration code that allows them to access the Modern Guild Resources available for free or to enroll in the immersion program.